Lorna-London/Lorna-London/README.md

 - 👋 Hi, I’m @Lorna-London
 - 👀 I'm interested in front-end development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and working on my portfolio
 - 💞️ I’m looking to collaborate on a variety of projects